-This memorandum discusses two public financial disclosure reporting issues that may be relevant to public filers who Attached to this memorandum is a attend political events. simplified, one-page summary of this guidance.
-The Office of Government Ethics (OGE) cautions that this memorandum and the attached summary are not exhaustive with respect the to exception for travel-related reporting reimbursements to political events.
-New issues regarding political events. groups, and campaigns could arise that have not been addressed or anticipated here.8 Therefore, the guidance on this exception is limited to the information provided in this memorandum.
+discusses two This memorandum public financial disclosure reporting issues that may be relevant to public filers who attend political events.
+Attached to this memorandum is а simplified, one-page summary of this The Office of Government Ethics (OGE) cautions quidance. that this memorandum and the attached summary are not exhaustive with respect to the reporting exception for travel-related reimbursements to political events. issues regarding political events, groups, and campaigns could arise that have not been addressed or anticipated the same time as the \$305 threshold so that the total would exceed the \$305 threshold.
+This will be corrected in the next revision of the Standards of Ethical Conduct for Employees of the Executive Branch.

+here.
+Therefore, the guidance on this exception is limited to the information provided in this memorandum.
 We encourage ethics officials to seek the assistance of OGE and the FEC to sort through any questions concerning the reporting of political events if they arise.